← Back to Thailand Rehab Comparison Hub

 3. Clinical Governance and Safety Structures

-Differing regulatory environments shape how clinical governance frameworks are designed and applied in everyday practice.
-Governance is more than a policy document; it includes how decisions are made, who is accountable, and how learning from incidents is captured.
-Key comparative questions therefore include:
+Governance defines how decisions are made, who is accountable, and how learning from incidents is captured.
+Useful comparison questions include:

-Siam Rehab’s governance system includes formal detox oversight, medication safety protocols, risk classification, and emergency transfer procedures that align with general clinical governance principles seen in many Western systems.
-Western rehabs can range from highly medicalized hospital environments with detailed governance hierarchies to smaller private centers with fewer layers of oversight.
-Referrers are encouraged to review written policies, ask about recent audits or inspections, and understand how the organization responds when things go wrong.
+Siam Rehab’s governance system includes formal detox oversight, medication safety protocols, and emergency transfer procedures.
+Western rehabs range from highly medicalized hospital systems to smaller private providers.
+Referrers should review written policies and inspection histories.

 4. Environment and Trigger Exposure